This blog may contain affiliate links. Read our disclosure policy for more info.

 You will have up to an hour here to swim and explore this unique underground river system before heading to Valladolid.
 You will spend approximately 20 minutes exploring the downtown area.
 Then, enjoy a chance to participate in the ancient Mayan purification ritual of Temazcal guided by a real shaman.

-This tour costs $94 USD per person and what’s great is that it includes all fees and taxes!
+This full day includes roundtrip transportation from Cancun, entrance to Chichen Itza and the cenote, a buffet lunch, and your guide.
+This tour costs $147 USD per person and what’s great is that it includes all fees and taxes!
 You can book it online here.

 10. Chichen Itza Private Sunrise Tour